Connor Blakely

-Connor Blakely (born 2 March 1996) is an Australian rules footballer who plays for the Gold Coast Suns in the Australian Football League (AFL), having initially been drafted to the Fremantle Football Club.
+Connor Blakely (born 2 March 1996) is a former Australian rules footballer who played for the Fremantle Football Club and the Gold Coast Suns in the Australian Football League (AFL).

 Early career

 Originally from Bunbury, Western Australia, he was drafted with the 34th selection in the 2014 National Draft from Swan Districts in the West Australian Football League (WAFL).
 He made his league debut in 2013, and then in 2014 played all season in Swan Districts league team.
 He also represented Western Australia at the 2014 AFL Under 18 Championships, where he was selected to the tournament's All-Australian team.
 In 2015 he played for Peel Thunder in the West Australian Football League (WAFL), Fremantle's reserve team.
+He was awarded the clubs Best and Fairest award at the seasons end.

+He again played for Peel during the 2016 WAFL season and was a part of their inaugural premiership, beating Subiaco by 23 points.
+He was awarded the Simpson Medal for the best player on ground.

 AFL career

 Blakely was selected to make his AFL debut for Fremantle in the final round of the 2015 AFL season, when Fremantle sent a weakened team to play Port Adelaide at the Adelaide Oval.
 Twelve changes were made to the team, and Blakely was one of four players to make their AFL debuts.